 Porcellino Grasso Ristorante

 Porcellino Grasso is a popular Italian restaurant on Rózsadomb (Rose Hill), the most exclusive neighborhood on the Buda side of Budapest, if not the whole city.
-Accordingly, grand, secluded villas line the streets that surround the restaurant.
-Porcellino serves reliable, pan-Italian fare, but I’m hard-pressed to single out an unforgettable dish that would make it worth crossing the Danube from Pest.
-So, it’s fitting that most patrons are well-heeled local residents at this spacious, two-story restaurant boasting a sizeable outdoor patio and even a private playground for small children.
+Accordingly, grand, secluded villas line the streets surrounding the restaurant.
+While Porcellino serves reliable Italian comfort food, I’m hard-pressed to single out any one dish that would make it worth crossing the Danube from Pest.
+So, it’s fitting that most patrons are local residents at this spacious, two-story restaurant boasting a sizeable outdoor patio and even a private playground for small children.